daaaaande/auto_find_circ/README.md

 ## godfather.pl
 ->  will start the auto_automaker with the same input file for all three here seen pipelines, then add everything together into one dir called whatever you gave godfather.pl as the second parameter.
--> will backup the infile, then delete old infiles, then start the pipeline.
+-> will backup the infile    then delete old infiles    then start the pipelines one after another

- >the main data output is already done for the steptwo output, the matrixmaker.pl and matrixtwo.pl combined with the first_hetmap.R will just make it more easy to analyze the data that comes out. so in theory you could ignore the last 3 steps!
+ >the main data output is already done for the steptwo output, the matrixmaker.pl and matrixtwo.pl combined with the first_heatmap.R will just make it more easy to analyze the data that comes out. so in theory you could ignore the last 3 steps!

- > when mapping files for the matrix making steps are missing you could just comment those lines if you do not want the addistional information!
+ > when mapping files for the matrix making steps are missing you could just delete those lines if you do not want the addistional information!